 5. Rhodiola

-One of the herbs for an energy boost is Rhodiola, a flowering herb that thrives in the colder regions of Europe and Asia.
+Another herb for an energy boosting is Rhodiola (aka Rhodiola rosea), a flowering herb that thrives in the colder regions of Europe and Asia.
 While some use it as a groundcover, many consume its roots for the anti-stress effects.

 Those who take it may cope better with stress-related burnout and physical fatigue.
 Those who struggle with brain fog or poor concentration can also take this to reduce mental stress.